-- Prepare seasoned flour by combining the flour, salt, and pepper in a bowl.
+- Combine the flour, salt, and pepper in a bowl.

 - In another bowl, combine the buttermilk and water.

-- If your chicken breasts are not fairly uniform in size, place them between two pieces of wax paper and gently pound them out with a meat pounder until they are more uniform in size.
-This will help with even cooking times.
+- If your chicken breasts are not uniform in size, place them between two pieces of wax paper and gently pound them with a meat pounder until they are more uniform.
+Then pat them dry with a paper towel.

-- Season the chicken with salt and pepper and then dredge them in the seasoned flour.
+- Season the chicken breasts with salt and pepper.
+Dredge the chicken breasts in the seasoned flour, dip them in the buttermilk, and then dredge again in the seasoned flour.

-- To serve, place two chicken breasts on a plate and pour some sawmill gravy over the top of the chicken.
+- To serve, place two chicken breasts onto a plate and pour some sawmill gravy on top.